lexxmark/qt-async/README.md

 AsyncQString value(AsyncInitByValue{}, "Hello World!");
 ```

-When you need to calculate value, call one of the *asyncXXX* functions:
+When you need to calculate value, call one of the `asyncValueRunXXX` functions:
 ```C++
     bool success = asyncValueRunThreadPool(value, [](AsyncProgress& progress, AsyncQString& value) {